jamesmirajkar/Simple-ISP-for-Research/README.md

 and plugin modules to suit specific application requirements.
 * MATLAB GUI for the Image Signal Processing Pipeline:
   * Develop a MATLAB GUI for the ISP pipeline, providing users with the flexibility to import and direct images.
-  * Enable users to choose specific plugins and algorithms tailored to their requirements.
+  * Enable users to choose specific plugins and algorithms tailored to their requirements.